Asian Car Brands

 VinFast Logo (Vietnam)

-Vietnam’s richest man has founded VinFast.
-The dollar billionaire established it in 2017 and thus laid the foundation for the Vietnamese car industry.
-Before that, all cars available in the country’s domestic market were manufactured abroad.
+Vietnam’s richest man founded VinFast in 2017.
+The dollar billionaire laid the foundation for the Vietnamese car industry.
+Before that, all cars in the country’s domestic market were manufactured abroad.
 VinFast’s stylish crossovers and sedans are Pininfarina’s work.
 They combine licensed German technology and “Bavarian” design.

 10 Most Popular Asian Car Brands in the USA

-The US car market is dominated by Asian brands, which are gradually displacing American manufacturers.
-The greatest demand is for Japanese brands that have proven themselves around the world: Toyota, Honda, Nissan, and others.
-They are represented by premium models, as the U.S. government has imposed restrictions on exports from Japan, forcing the Asian country to supply only expensive cars to America.
+The US car market is dominated by Asian brands, gradually displacing American manufacturers.
+The greatest demand is for Japanese brands that have proven themselves worldwide: Toyota, Honda, Nissan, and others.
+Premium models represent them, as the U.S. government has imposed restrictions on exports from Japan, forcing the Asian country to supply only expensive cars to America.
 Among South Korean brands, Hyundai and Kia are popular with Americans.
 All other brands in the top ten belong to Japan.

 FAQ